aligned64/virtual-gym/README.md

 ## 🛠 Development Tools Used

 The development follows the **Git Flow methodology**, which organizes the codebase into different branches for better collaboration and version control. **The main branch serves as the stable release branch, while the develop branch contains ongoing development work** for the next release.
-Additionally, there are several feature branches (prefixed with **'feat/'**) and fix branches (prefixed with **'fix/'**) that contain individual features, testing implementations, and bug fixes, respectively.
+Additionally, there are several feature branches (prefixed with **'feat/'**) and fix branches (prefixed with **'fix/'**) that contain individual features, and bug fixes, respectively.

 - **Unity**: For developing the interactive virtual gym environment.
 - **C#**: For scripting the application logic.